MaastrichtU-CDS/argos-infrastructure/README.md

 The partners are requested to install Ubuntu 18.04 or any higher version.
 Other Linux based distributions like CentOS and RedHat will work as well.

 ### Docker Engine
 Installing Docker is one of the pre-requisites for running a federated learning process using the infrastructure.
 You can follow the instructions for installing Docker [here](https://docs.docker.com/engine/install/ubuntu/).
-Alternately, you can run the shell script provided.
+Alternately, you can run the shell script provided [here](./Scripts/install_Docker.sh).

 /// Insert Screenshot